oberien/das-protokoll/specification-v2.md

 The actual file-backend of the frontend are deliberately unspecified to allow for use-case implementation specific optimizations.
-Examples for different file-backends are plain files with `inotify`, FUSE, a webdav / HTTP API or existing network file storages like Samba or NFS.
+Examples for different file-backends are plain files with `inotify`, FUSE, a webdav / HTTP API or other protocols like Samba or NFS.

-The reference implementation uses plain files with `inotify`.
+The reference implementation uses plain files with periodic polling.

 ## BlockDB

-The blockdb is the core of the specification.
+The blockdb is the core of the protocol.

 It stores files and the file tree as an efficient internal representation.
 This allows certain optimisations like only needing to store equal files once, reducing file transfer through usage of existing chunks and chunk level encryption.

 The blockdb is an independent storage of raw blocks.
 It delivers information to the frontend, allowing it to render the file-tree.
 In general it's a modified version of a Merkle-Tree with use-case specific optimisations.
-Just as the frontend, the blockdb has a deliberately unspecified backend to store blocks in.
-Examples are plain files or databases with large blob storage.

-The root of the blockdb is a single blockref without any hints (thus only containing a blockid and its key).
-The root MUST point to a directory block.
+The blockdb "backend", i.e. the physical storage is unspecified.
+For instance, blocks can be stored as plain file or in a database.
+The reference implementation uses an (ephemeral) in-memory database to simplify the implementation.

 ### Invariants

 The blockdb has several invariants.
-Each block is identified by its blockid, which is the hash of the encrypted block.
+It is content-addressable: each block is identified by its blockid, which is the hash of the encrypted block.
 Thus blocks are copy on write (CoW).
 The hash algorithm is configurable, but not compatible.
-If it's changed, the entire blockdb must be converted accordingly on every participant.
+If it's changed, the entire blockdb must be converted accordingly on every node.
 The suggested hash algorithm is Keccak-256.
 The length of blocks is variable, blocks can be arbitrarily large.
 By default each file and directory is a single block.
-Partial blocks allow resumption of incomplete or aborted transfers and SHOULD be supported by implementations to reduce network overhead.
+Storing partial blocks allow resumption of incomplete or aborted transfers and SHOULD be supported by implementations to reduce network overhead.

-### Compression

-The blockdb MAY implement compression.
-Compression must be performed on the plaintext before encryption is applied.
-After encryption the output can't be distinguished from random data.
-Thus, encrypted data has a very high entropy and can't be compressed well.
-This results in the requirement to implement the same compression on every client.
-Otherwise decrypted, but compressed data could incorrectly interpreted as the actual plaintext, rendering the file invalid.
+The root of the blockdb is a single blockref without any hints (thus only containing a blockid and its key).
+The root MUST point to a directory block.

 ### Blocks